nimbus-gateway/cords-semantics-lib/README.md

 ## Features

-- **Tagging Artifacts**: Automatically tag MLflow run artifacts with relevant semantic information.
+- **Tagging Artifacts**: Provide the CORDS vocab in as a set of MLFlow tags to be used during the training.
+- **MLFlow MetaData Extractions**: Provide interfaces to extract MLflow tags and other metadata to a JSON structure
-- **Semantic Descriptions**: Generate semantic descriptions for MLflow artifacts using CORDS ontology.
+- **Generate Semantic Description**: Automatically generate semantic descriptions for MLflow artifacts.
-- **Data Interpretation**: Enhance the interpretability of MLflow run data.
-- **Integration with IDSA**: Prepare and format data for sharing within an IDSA-compliant ecosystem.

 ## Build Project